Runnable/docs/databases-datastores/kvstores/_posts/2017-01-20-how-to-setup-a-memchaced-service.md

 ---
-title: How To Set Up a Memcached Service
+title: How to Set Up a Memcached Service
 short: Memcached Setup
 category: database-datastore
 order: 8